 They would be selling their items at about 15 tournaments this summer, but like all of the lacrosse players, they're sitting on the sidelines right now.
-However, thanks to their website, LivLax can live on, even if the games aren't being played.

 "We had seen so many lifestyle brands and companies get started where they start with one great product and they build to something much bigger," Olivia said.

 But it's the bracelets that can really bind, especially during these difficult times.
 "It's team spirit," Jen said.
 And no one feels the spirit more than the mother-daughter team behind LivLax.
 "It's been unbelievable and we are best from friends from it."

 "It's been a lot more than we ever expected and we're really lucky to have this opportunity," Olivia said.